mobify/mobify-code-style/css/hybrid-projects/Readme.md

 @import 'android/templates/store-finder';
 @import 'android/templates/store-details';
 @import 'android/templates/search-error';
 ```

 Stylesheets will be generated and served to the page depending on the context.
 If it’s an android app it gets ``android.css``, if its a website it gets ``stylesheet.css``, etc.

+> Stay tuned for what to do on brand new projects